mzandvliet/RigidbodySync/README.md

 # RigidbodySync
-A prototype for Volo Airsport multiplayer networking code, done in 2016 with Frank Versnel.
+A prototype for Volo Airsport multiplayer networking code, done in 2016 with Frank Versnel (@fversnel).

 It's built on top of Lidgren, though we tried UNET low level transport before that.
 Some features: